Postpartum Ab Exercises To Avoid As A New Mom (and what to do instead)

 Don’t forget to pin these postpartum ab exercises to avoid as a new mama!

 It probably sounds like I’ve just given you a list of don’ts… And I guess I have.
-The biggest thing to remember postpartum is that your body needs time to heal.
-Remember that it took ten months for your body to accommodate a baby.
+The biggest thing to remember when it comes to postpartum ab exercises is that your body needs time to heal.
+It took ten months for your body to accommodate a baby.

 Train safe mamas!